 These changes incentivized our Managing Partners to no longer focus primarily on high average revenue contracts, but to instead work to secure every call and serve as many families as possible, regardless of the revenue amount of the contract, while always providing high value personal services to our families.
-The contribution of these changes to performance can be seen in the table on the following page, as it outlines a consistent increase in total same store funeral contracts each year since these changes to the Funeral "Being The Best" Standards.
-We have achieved an incredible increase of 8,579 contracts, or more than 26% additional same store funeral contracts at year end 2021 when compared to year end 2018, the year before these Standards were changed.
+The contribution of these changes to performance can be seen in the table reflected below, as it outlines a consistent increase in Total Same Store Funeral contracts each year since these changes to the Funeral "Being The Best" Standards.
+We have achieved an incredible increase of 8,579 contracts, or more than 26% additional Same Store Funeral contracts at year end 2021 when compared to year end 2018, the year before these Standards were changed.